Ecological Theory and the Evolution

 A second line of argument used to explain the historical shortcoming of social evolutionary theories is that they constitute at best poor analogies borrowed from the biological sciences (Vayda and McCay 1975; Bennett 1976; Lees and Bates 1984; Smith 1984; Young and Broussard 1986).
 Eisely (1958), Harris (1968), Stocking (1968), Nisbet (1969) and others have long since exposed the fallacy of the thesis that social evolutionary theory emerged as a stepchild of Darwinian evolution.
 They have, in fact, demonstrated quite the opposite: that (1) evolution is a concept with deep roots in Western thought, and (2) that evolution eventually emerged as the prevailing paradigm of the biological sciences only after it had thoroughly permeated most other fields of inquiry, including the social sciences.
 As Harris (1968; 122) points out, "Darwin's principles were an application of social science concepts to biology."
 Both Darwin and Alfred Wallace were strategically influenced by the writings of Thomas Malthus (an economist), and it was Herbert Spencer (a sociologist) who coined the term, "survival of the fittest", which eventually became incorporated into the title of Darwin's chapter on natural selection.
 Indeed, Harris (1968; 129) suggests that the term, "Biological Spencerism... (represents) ...an appropriate label for that period of the history of biological theory in which Darwin's ideas gained their ascendancy."

 The explanatory limitations of social evolutionary theory do not, therefore, stem from the inappropriate application of a biological metaphor, although the superficial metaphorical use of biological concepts has all too frequently occurred.
 Rather, the deficiency results from the continuing failure of social evolutionary theory to specify the significant characteristics of evolving societies within an operational and theoretically coherent model of community development that can be applied to a variety of local empirical situations.
-The failure to achieve this form of explanation ultimately derives from the application of "Aristotelian" methods of explanation that have long since been abandoned in the physical and biological sciences (cf. Lewin 1935; Wilson 1969).
+The failure to achieve this form of explanation ultimately derives from the application of "Aristotelian" methods of explanation that have long since been abandoned in the physical and biological sciences (cf. Lewin 1935; Wilson 1969; see Abruzzi 2004).
 Like outdated Aristotelian explanations in physics and biology, anthropological attempts to explain the evolution of complex human communities have generally lacked the fundamental scientific concern for applying a synthetic general theory to make testable predictions about specific empirical developments within a local spatio-temporal context.
 For the most part, social evolutionary theory in anthropology has largely consisted of empirical generalizations regarding the sequence of qualitatively-defined developmental stages abstracted from the ethnographic record (cf.Tylor 1871; Morgan 1877; White 1959; Sahlins and Service 1960; Service 1971; Flannery 1972; Faris 1975; Rose 1981; Kottak 1982).
 However, empirical generalizations do not constitute explanation in science (see Hempel 1965; Nagel 1979).
 Rather, they result only in "imperfect laws" (see Brodbeck 1962; Wilson 1969) of social evolution, that is, those whose efficacy is based on statistical correlations regarding the frequency of historical occurrences rather than on their ability to provide a detailed consideration of a specific empirical event.
 This approach is clearly illustrated by Carneiro's (1962, 1967, 1968) use of Guttman scaling to determine the "main sequence of cultural evolution", as well as by White's (1959) "Law of Cultural Evolution", Kaplan's (1960) "Law of Cultural Dominance", Service's (1960) "Law of Evolutionary Potential" and many subsequent attempts to propose laws of social evolution (cf. Flannery 1972; Faris 1975; Rose 1981; Kottak 1982).
 However, the concern should be to develop "perfect laws" that focus on the full concreteness of a specific situation.
 When this this is the case, historical frequency no longer determines the validity of a law.
 Lawfulness exists not in the empirical association between historically connected phenomena, but rather in the theoretical relationship between variables.
 The historical occurrences themselves are not lawful; rather, they are explained through the application of laws.

 Anthropological explanations of social evolution have also been seriously handicapped by their widespread use of synchronic or cross-sectional data.
 This is a direct result of the typological orientation of social evolutionary theory and its traditional reliance on such questionable analytical procedures as the "ethnographic present" and the "comparative method".
 It is inappropriate to infer diachronic processes from the observation of synchronic data (see Barth 1967; Graves, Graves and Kobrin 1969; Plog 1973).
 Evolution is, by definition, a diachronic process and must be explained through the observation of time-structured information.